Patience

 I looked for love in the Home Depot,

-For that is where I love to go!
+For that is where I like to go!

 With hammers and nails and nuts and bolts,